-Colonial Williamsburg owns, conserves and displays thousands of American artifacts that illuminate our nation’s founding era.
-The Foundation stewards a remarkable assortment of collections, including 72,000 antiques and works of art, 15,000 architectural objects and 60,000,000 archaeological artifacts.
-These collections feature some of the best examples of American and British fine, decorative and mechanical art, as well as folk art and numismatics, offering a wide selection of rich resources for scholars and casual learners alike.
+Over the years, Colonial Williamsburg has established itself as a leading steward of our nation’s history, as illuminated by the millions of American artifacts that the Foundation owns, conserves and displays.
+Generations of archaeologists have discovered new objects throughout Williamsburg while curators have acquired art and antiques from around the country—and the world.
+The Foundation now maintains a remarkable assortment of collections, including 72,000 antiques and works of art, 15,000 architectural objects and 60 million archaeological artifacts.
+These collections feature some of the best examples of American and British fine, decorative, mechanical and folk art and offer a wide selection of rich resources for scholars and casual learners alike.

-Today the DeWitt Wallace Decorative Arts Museum and the Abby Aldrich Rockefeller Folk Art Museum, together known as the Art Museums of Colonial Williamsburg, house archaeological artifacts, architectural remains, folk art and decorative art.
-Each item illuminates the American identity and the global influences that have shaped it over centuries.
-Through the meticulous work of our archaeologists, conservators and curators, Colonial Williamsburg paints a remarkably nuanced picture of 18th-century life.
+These items are showcased at the DeWitt Wallace Decorative Arts Museum and the Abby Aldrich Rockefeller Folk Art Museum, together known as the Art Museums of Colonial Williamsburg, illustrating our nation’s founding era and providing visitors with a tangible link to America’s earliest years.
+Each exhibition and display illuminates the American identity and the global influences that have shaped it over centuries.
+Through the meticulous work of our curators, conservators and archaeologists, Colonial Williamsburg paints a remarkably nuanced picture of 18th-century life.

-To keep our promise to future generations, we continually evaluate our collections, exhibitions and programs to ensure that guests deepen their understanding of American history and citizenship with each visit.
-In the years to come, we will modernize our facilities to meet and exceed these standards, curate new exhibitions that encourage guests to return time and again.
+The stories brought to life by Colonial Williamsburg are grounded in research and reflect our commitment to the honest portrayal of our nation’s history.
+Talented interpreters, an unrivaled setting and engaging programs come together for an unforgettable experience, none of which would be possible without access to objects from the past—objects that teach us about the people who lived in colonial Virginia and made ours a story worth telling.
+We continually evaluate our collections, exhibitions and museum programs to ensure that guests deepen their understanding of American history and citizenship with each visit.
+In the years to come, we will modernize our facilities to meet and exceed these standards, and curate new exhibitions that encourage guests to return time and again.